 Foxglove Digitalis purpurea

-This well known and easily recognisable wildflower has tall spikes which can bear up to eighty bell-shaped blooms.
+Well known and easily recognisable, this wildflower has tall spikes which can bear up to eighty bell-shaped blooms.

 These are usually pink but white variants are also occasionally seen.
 This plant is poisonous, so treat with caution.

 Where it grows

 Woodland clearings, heaths and banks.